 For millennia, humankind has gathered and stored natural ice and snow in order to preserve food and chill drinks—snow was sold in the markets of Athens in the fifth century, and wealthy Romans, inspired by Middle Eastern sherbets, recklessly disobeyed the medical advice of their day by mixing ice chips to their wine.
 But simply adding ice is not enough to freeze sherbet into sorbet: to do that required the creation of a substance that was colder than ice.
-Scientists are developing an entirely new vocabulary of ice cream textures, from fizzy to stretchy.

 That scientific breakthrough occurred in Naples, when Giambattista della Porta, a Renaissance-era polymath who had already invented a new cryptographic system and perfected the camera obscura, decided to turn his attention to the science of freezing.